tacowordpress/addmany/README.md

 ##Convenience methods
-The Factory class of AddMany has few convenience methods to make your code just a little cleaner:
+The Factory class of AddMany has a few convenience methods to make your code just a little cleaner:

 Basic AddMany
 `\Taco\AddMany\createAndGet()` will return the array without having to call `->toArray()`